ParallelMaths/parallel/pages/8-04-infinite-hotel.md

 :::

 ::: problem id=2_3 marks=2
-__2.3.__ Which of these statements best describes the motion of the three dots?
+__2.3.__ Which of these statements best describes the settled motion of the three dots?

 * [ ] The motion of the dots is totally random.
 * [ ] The dots tend to orbit a single fixed point.